hennneh/Born2beRoot/README.md

 # Born2beRoot

+A 42 project about creating your own virtual machine, following strict rules for partitions, sudo privileges, password policies, the firewall and ssh.

+## Final grade : 125/125

+Mandatory part : 100/100

+Bonus : 25/25

+## Guide

 This guide assumes the VM has already been set up successfully and the LVM-partitions are working properly.

 ## *sudo*